Lynda Osborne bio

 She singly handled the sales, designing, cutting, and fabric surface treatments.
 During the initial three years in manufacturing, her stylish sun-time pant sets, dresses and skirt sets included interesting detailing, as well as screen-printing, hand-painting and Shibori-dying on cottons, linens and jersey fabrics.
 Her Christmas collections saw unique cuts, using designer textiles and sequined fabrics.

-Not to be often seen in the limelight, Lynda Osborne did not participate in fashion weeks, but instead went direct to the sales target, sought and approached wholesale buyers, and successfully delivered with continuing orders.
+After “Color Me Caribbean”, Lynda did not participate further in fashion weeks, but continued to go directly to the sales target, sought and approached wholesale buyers, and successfully delivered with continuing orders.

 In 1991, she was invited to participate in a program in collaboration with the Japanese Embassy and Goodwill Industries, School for the physically-challenged.
 Here, she was introduced to Saori handweaving and soon added it to her skills portfolio, following which she developed a program for Goodwill Industries, for the teaching of hand-weaving and the creation of hand-woven fabrics and products.
 These included purses, shawls and soft shoes.